What to Document

 - help you to use bibliographic management software such as EndNote or Reference Manager to store your systematic review references

-- conduct classes for your review group, and are available for personal tutorials in your lab or office.
+- conduct classes for your review group, and be available for personal tutorials in your lab or office.